philanc/slua/README.md

 * `package.path:  "lua;./?/init.lua" `
 * `package.cpath: "./?.so" `

 Note that as 'sdlua' is a dynamic executable, the path to the musl libc and dynamic linker is hard coded in the executable!
-If the musl-gcc wrapper is at /somepath/musl1114/bin/musl-gcc, then the libc.so and dynamic linker must be in /somepath/musl1114/lib/ when 'sdlua' is executed.
+If the musl-gcc wrapper is for example at /somepath/musl-1.1.14/bin/musl-gcc, then the libc.so and dynamic linker must be in /somepath/musl-1.1.14/lib/ when 'sdlua' is executed.

 ### Package versions